OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 ### Connect to your instance (RDP Connect for Windows Users)

 5.1.
-Open your RDP client, for server, paste in the Public DNS of EC2 in the blank.
+Open your RDP client, for the server, paste in the Public DNS of EC2 in the blank.

 5.2.
 Click **Connect**.